mcornick/clilol/docs/index.md

 Environment variables take precedence over any configuration file.

-Your email address is only needed for the `clilol account` commands.
+Your email address is only needed to identify your account for the `clilol account` commands.
 It is not used by clilol for anything else, such as spamming you.
-If you don't use the `clilol account` commands, feel free to not specify it.

 ## Contributing to clilol